 About the photographer

-Shay Horse is a photojournalist based in New York.
+Shay Horse is an activist and photojournalist based in New York.
 He was born and raised in Oklahoma and escaped the Indian territory as soon as he could.
 Shay belongs to the Kiowa and Chickasaw nations.
 He has covered protests and social uprising in the United States and abroad.